 Phone: (718) 625-3815

 In the mood for some French food for brunch?
-Be sure to try Cafe Luluc.
+Be sure to try Cafe Luluc, one of the best restaurants in Carroll Gardens.
 This neighborhood bistro serves classic French cuisine in a charming interior and outdoor garden.
 As a cash-only spot, make sure you come prepared.

 Brunch at Cafe Luluc is pretty popular, so be sure to arrive early to avoid a wait.
 We recommend the Nutella stuffed french toast, ham and swiss omelette, pancakes, or croque madame.
 Be sure to try a bellini, too!